How to buy a sportcoat: the complete guide

 And if you want to go a little sporty, consider a one-button single breasted jacket.

-Maybe it’s a contrast felt on the underside of your collar?
+Maybe it’s a contrast felt on the underside of your collar, as you see here.

 Wrap up: How to buy a sportcoat

-Did this article help shed some light on the sportcoat?
+Did this article help shed some light on how to buy a sportcoat and find the right one for you?
 I sure hope so.
 At the very least, I hope that it encouraged you to think more on wearing a sportcoat regularly in the cooler months of the year.
 There’s no denying the fact that a sports jacket is a practical way to dress sharp and stay warm.

 Finally, if you need some more info, here’s our in-depth guide to buying a sportcoat.

 Oh!
 And when you do find that perfect sportcoat, here’s a little insight into what to store in your pockets.